JetBrains/ring-ui/components/breaking-changes.md

 ### 28-01-2016: CSS class .ring-form__error-bubble was renamed to .ring-error-bubble

-### 11-01-2016: Popup API change: "Corner" and "Direction" props replaced with "Directions" array.
+### 11-01-2016: Popup API change: "Corner" and "Direction" props replaced with "Directions" array

 The arcane bitwise API was replaced with a more straightforward [direction specification](https://en.bem.info/libs/bem-components/v2.4.0/desktop/popup/#directions-field).
 "Corner" and "Direction" properties were dropped, "Directions" array was introduced.
 Example: